successible/cleanslate/README.md

 - Next.js: `http://localhost:3000`.
 - Hasura (Console): `http://localhost:9695`.

+If you want to see what Clean Slate looks on a mobile device or share it with a friend, do this:

+- Install `nginx`, `ngrok`, and `mkcert`.
+The first is to provide HTTPS for Next.js and Hasura.
+The second is to provide the actual proxy.
+The third is to create self-signed cert that is recognized by the browser.
+If you're running Linux or Mac, you can install all three via [Homebrew](https://brew.sh/).
+Just install `homebrew` first, and then run `brew install nginx ngrok mckert`.

+- Open one terminal and run `ngrok http 443`.
+It will output a subdomain like this. `40e7-73-75-45-179.ngrok.io`.

+- Navigate to the Authentication settings in your Firebase project.
+Add that subdomain as an authorized domain.
+Remove this domain when you are done with the proxy for the day.

+- Finally, open a second terminal and run `pnpm run proxy`.
+You will be prompted for the subdomain.
+Provide it.
+Once the command has finished, you should be able to access Clean Slate on all your devices on the subdomain.

 ## Hosting Clean Slate

 > Important: Make sure you have completed the **Configuration** section above.